It certainly has been a challenging time and we look to the future in anticipation of better times ahead for all of us.

 As we transition out of summer, we’re brought back to the awareness that as fall approaches and the foliage changes here in the northeast, we’re entering what has historically been a rather volatile season in the markets.
 With that, we’d like to again visit the topic of how to manage through volatility and perhaps what not to do.

-The September – October period is an important season in the markets to be familiar with.
+The September – October period is an important season in the markets with which to be familiar.
 Going back to the beginning of modern markets in the 1920s, many of the most notable market events have occurred over this period.
 This is not meant to create unnecessary concern, but as investment managers, we cannot overlook the history.
 That said, each year we seek to come into the season with portfolios prepared and aware of the record.

 Corrections and Bear Markets

 One of the adages of successful investment management states that as an investor, you’re not trying to avoid corrections, you’re trying to avoid bear markets.